dredstone1/dotfiles/README.md

 ## Contributing

-If you have any improvements or suggestions, feel free to open an issue or submit a pull request.
+f you have any improvements or suggestions, feel free to open an issue or submit a pull request.

 ## License